Republican People's Party: İnönü era

+İnönü's continued chairmanship: 1950–1972

-Road to the center-left: 1950–1980
+Opposition to the DP

-Due to the winner-take-all system in place during the 1950s, the DP achieved landslide victories in elections that were reasonably close, meaning the CHP was in opposition for 10 years.
-In the meantime, the party began a long transformation into a social democratic force.
+Due to the winner-take-all system in place during the 1950s, the center-right DP achieved landslide victories in elections that were reasonably close, meaning the CHP was in opposition for 10 years.
+In the meantime, the CHP began a long transformation into a social democratic force.
 Even before losing power İnönü created the Ministry of Labour and signed workers protections into law, and universities were given autonomy from the state.
 In its ninth congress in 1951, the youth branch and the women's branch were founded.
 In 1953, the establishment of trade unions and vocational chambers was proposed, and support for a bicameral parliament, the establishment of a constitutional court, election security, judicial independence, and the right to strike for workers was added to the party program.

-Though the DP and CHP were rivals, the DP was founded by Republicans and mostly continued Kemalist policies.
-But despite its name, the Democrat Party became increasingly authoritarian by the end of its rule. İnönü was harassed and almost lynched multiple times by DP supporters, and the DP government confiscated CHP property and harassed their members.
+Though the DP and CHP were rivals, the DP was founded by conservative Republicans who mostly continued Kemalist policies.
+But despite its name, the Democrat Party became increasingly authoritarian by the end of its rule. İnönü was harassed and almost lynched multiple times by DP supporters across Turkey, and the DP government confiscated CHP property, shut down newspapers supporting CHP, and harassed their members.
 The DP blocked the CHP from forming an electoral alliance with opposition parties for the 1957 snap election.
 By 1960, the DP accused the CHP of plotting a rebellion and threatened its closure.
 With the army concerned by the DP's authoritarianism, Turkey's first military coup was performed by junior officers.
-After one year of junta rule the DP was banned and Prime Minister Adnan Menderes and two of his ministers were tried and executed.
+After one year of junta rule the DP was banned and Prime Minister Adnan Menderes and two of his ministers were tried and executed, though president Celâl Bayar spared due to his old age and ailing health.
 Right-wing parties which trace their roots to the DP have since continuously attacked the CHP for their perceived involvement in the hanging of Menderes.